Do you have room for an almond tree?

 Almond pests & diseases

 If you are going to grow almonds, you will need to know what problems to watch for.
-This include leaf spot, mites, leaf-footed bugs, voles, crown gall, Eutypa dieback, brown rot, shot hole disease, bacterial canker, naval orangeworms, redhumped caterpillars, and peach leaf curl.
+This include leaf spot, mites, leaf-footed bugs, voles, crown gall, Eutypa dieback, brown rot, shot hole disease, bacterial canker, navel orangeworms, redhumped caterpillars, rust, and peach leaf curl.
 The better you understand what to look for, the quicker you can nip the problem in the bud.

 Rather than planting an ornamental tree, almonds can provide 30-40 years of delicious food for you and your family!